 Our headquarters operate from Corby, United Kingdom, with another office situated in London, St Pancras.

-We are a global organisation operating in 28 countries, shipping 45,000 orders to 750,000 customers around the world daily.
+We are a global organisation operating in 32 countries, shipping 60,000 parcels a day to over 1.2 million customers worldwide.

 In 2020, the Nation Diversity Awards recognised us one of Top 50 Diverse Companies.

 At RS Components, becoming the first choice for all people is at the top of our agenda.

 Inclusivity is important to us, and we are committed to ensuring our people are given equal opportunities regardless of their age, gender, ethnicity, disability, sexuality, social background, religion or belief.

 Our determination to create this change is reflected in our robust Diversity and Inclusion strategy, Destination 2025, which focuses on key priorities including Mental health, Disability & Financial, LGBTQ+, Gender & Race.

 We want Inclusion to be at the heart of our business and woven into the fabric of every part of our organisation; however, we don’t believe in quick fixes and acknowledge that authentic change takes time.

 As we continue in our mission, every effort is made to ensure our colleagues are respected, supported and listened to whilst given equal opportunities to progress, achieve and reach their full potential.

 Every person should be confident to bring their authentic self to work and make amazing happen – regardless of who they are and where they have been.